Kofi-B-Nimo/Pokedex/NOTES.md

 ---
 ## step 5 😪
 this step I just cleanup really, there are a few things i wanted to change:
  - so the height of the pokemon were recorded in decimeters, why I don't know, so I looked up the conversion rate of decimeters to centimeters and found that I'd have to multply the provided values by 10 to convert it to centimeters.
-I did this by performing a function on the 'height' column of the dataframe and multiplied the entire colum by 10.
+I did this by performing a function on the 'height' column of the dataframe and multiplied the entire column by 10.
  - Similarly to height, weight was also recorded in hectograms, why I don't know 😅, so found the conversion rate between hectograms and kilograms, the conversion would have me divide the column by 10 for the values to be converted to kilos.
 I then performed a function on the 'weight' column and just like magic; Kilograms.
  - I then changed the column headers accordingly to 'height(cm)' and 'weight(kg)'